mlittl/dev.na.bambora.com/source/docs/guides/merchant_quickstart/Boarding.md

 <a name="royscomondesoth"></a>

-#### Royal Bank, Scotia Bank, Desjardins, and other Canadian credit unions
+#### Royal Bank, Scotiabank, Desjardins, Moneris, and other Canadian credit unions
 If you're currently using any of these banks or credit unions, you need to provide your 5 to 12-digit Merchant ID, and confirm with your bank or union that these ID's are set up for use through a third-party provider.

 <a name="tsys"></a>